Hwongkai/AndroidAssignment2/README.md

 # AndroidAssignment2
 This Assignment is about Okhttp/Asynctask

-See Core Code in app/main/src/
+See Core Code in app/src/main/
+The 1st is java code
+The 2nd is xml file.
+Hope u enjoy it.